MarcoDiFrancesco/LittleProjects/Logic.md

 ## Language
 The **language** is a set of symbols (usually finite) and formation rules to compose "correct sentences".
 For example:
 - Monkey and GetBanana are symbols (atomic sentences)
-- Menkey ∧ GetBanana is a sentence (rule: A ∧ B)
+- Monkey ∧ GetBanana is a sentence (rule: A ∧ B)

 The **syntax** is the way a language is written, it is determined by a set of rules saying how to construct the expressions of the language from the set of atomic tokens (e.g. terms, characters, symbols, letter of the alphabet)
-The **semantics** is the way a language is interpreted, it determins the meaning of the syntactic constructors.
+The **semantics** is the way a language is interpreted, it determines the meaning of the syntactic constructors.

 The **formal syntax** is a finite or infinite alphabet used for building phrases with rules construction.
 The **formal semantics** is the relationship between syntactic constructors in a language and the elements of a universe of meanings with a mathematical function **Language → Domain**.